lcmiles/lcmiles/README.md

 I'm always eager to learn more and collaborate on exciting tech projects.
 Feel free to connect if you’d like to talk about cloud technologies, software engineering, or emerging trends in tech!

 * 🎓 BS in Computer Science | University of Alabama at Birmingham
-* 💼 Cloud Engineering Co-Op at Motion Industries
+* 💼 Cloud Engineer at Motion Industries

 ## 📊 GitHub Stats